firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.projecthoneypot.org/list_of_ips.php?t=s&rss=1).

-The last time downloaded was found to be dated: Thu Jun  4 23:54:05 UTC 2015.
+The last time downloaded was found to be dated: Fri Jun  5 01:00:03 UTC 2015.

 The ipset `php_spammers` has **461** entries, **461** unique IPs.